ichbingautam/distributed-cache-service/README.md

 - **Response**: `ok` or error message.

 ### 2. Get Key
 Retrieves a value.
-This operation is strongly consistent (read from Leader for simple implementation).
+This operation is **strongly consistent** (Linearizable Read).
+It verifies leadership before returning data to ensure no stale reads occur during partitions.

 - **Endpoint**: `GET /get`
 - **Parameters**: